 Initial Jobless Claims At 5-Month Highs As Layoffs Accelerate

-The number of Americans seeking jobless benefits for the first time was 229k last week, pushing the 4-week average to its highest since late-January.
+The number of Americans filing for jobless benefits for the first time was 231k last week (down very modestly from an upwardly revised 233k) leaving the 4-week average at the highest since January 2022.

-Additionally, continuing claims rose very modestly from 1.31 million to 1.315 million Americans.
+There were 1.328 million continuing claims, very modestly below an upwardly revised 1.331 million last week, but an upward trend remains...

 Source: Bloomberg